Cook, Learn, and Share to Fight Hunger.

 Introduction

 While technically a member of the chili pepper family, bell peppers lack the fiery heat of their spicier cousins.
 Instead, they offer a sweet, almost fruity flavor that pairs well with everything from savory meats and cheeses to fresh herbs and zesty dressings.
-With their vibrant colors – ranging from green to yellow, orange, and red – bell peppers add a touch of sunshine to any plate, making them a welcome addition to both everyday meals and special occasions.
+With their vibrant colors – ranging from green to yellow, orange, and red – they add a touch of sunshine to any plate, making them a welcome addition to both everyday meals and special occasions.

 Bell Peppers

-Bell peppers are the most common type of pepper, beloved for their sweetness, crisp flesh, and vibrant colors.
+They are the most common type of pepper, beloved for their sweetness, crisp flesh, and vibrant colors.
 They come in a variety of hues, including red, yellow, orange, green, and even purple.
 While green bell peppers are technically unripe red ones, they offer a slightly grassy flavor that some enjoy.
 Bell peppers are famously mild, containing little to no capsaicin, the compound responsible for the heat in peppers.

 Red Bell Pepper